gruhn/vue-qrcode-reader/README.md

 ### `paused` prop

 With the `paused` prop you can prevent further `decode` propagation and functions passed via `track` are stopped being called.
-Useful for example if you're only interested in the first result.
+Useful for example if you want to validate results one at a time.
 This will also freeze the camera stream.

 ```html
 <qrcode-reader @decode="onDecode" :paused="paused"></qrcode-reader>